n2ygk/sdrtrunk-wiki/Tuners.md

 **Noise Floor** - the general level of the frequency spectrum display in the areas where there are no signals.

+## SDRPlay RSPduo
+The RSPduo can be configured for either single tuner or dual tuner.
+In single tuner mode, you have access up to 10 MHz sample rate.
+In dual-tuner mode, you have access to two tuners each operating up to 2 MHz sample rate.
+You must configure sdrtrunk for how you want to use the RSPduo.

+Open the User Preferences dialog and select the Tuners tab to access the RSPduo tuner selection mode that sdrtrunk uses when starting the application.
+You can also access this dialog from the RSPduo tuner editor screen when you select the RSPduo in the Tuners tab.
+In this dialog, you can choose how sdrtrunk configures your RSPduo.
+If you make any changes to this setting, you must restart sdrtrunk:

+* Single Tuner 1 - configures for single tuner 1 mode
+* Single Tuner 2 - configures for single tuner 2 mode
+* Dual Tuner - configures for dual, tuner 1 and 2 mode

 ## Supported SDRs
 sdrtrunk supports the following SDR dongles: